prisma/specs/schema/Readme.md

 Disambiguates relationships when needed.

+###### Named relations

+When a model contains a single relation to another model or itself, giving a name to the relation is optional and the `@relation` directive can be completely omitted.

 There can be multiple distinct relationships between two models, or between a model and itself ("self relation").
 When this is the case, the relationships must be named, so they can be distinguished.

+###### Ambiguous relations

 Relation fields that do not clearly belong to a specific relationship constitute an *ambiguous relation*.

 This is an example ambiguous relation on the schema of an imaginary simplified blogging platform: